bDunph/ImmersAV/README.md

 ```
 //run machine learning
 MLAudioParameter paramData;
-paramData.distributionLow = 50.0f;
+paramData.distributionLow = 400.0f;
-paramData.distributionHigh = 200.0f;
+paramData.distributionHigh = 1000.0f;
 paramData.sendVecPosition = 1;
 std::vector<MLAudioParameter> paramVec;
 paramVec.push_back(paramData);
 MLRegressionUpdate(machineLearning, pboInfo, paramVec);
 ```

-The value will always be between `50.0f` and `200.0f`.
+The value will always be between `400.0f` and `1000.0f`.
 It is assigned to element number 1 in the vector `m_vSendVals`.
 This is declared in `Studio::Setup()` where the channel is named `"randomVal"`.
 This allows Csound to receive the random value on this channel.
 The object `paramData` is then pushed back onto the vector `paramVec` and passed to `Studio::MLRegressionUpdate()`.
-When the space bar is pressed, this random value is calculated and sent to Csound.
+When the randomise button is pressed (space bar in dev mode), this random value is calculated and sent to Csound.

 ```
 for(int i = 0; i < params.size(); i++)